PAHFIT/pahfit/docs/idl_vs_python/python_vs_IDL_fit.rst

 The above graphs of pixel [18, 14] represent a 'good' comparison between the IDL and Python fit.
 That is, the fits resulted in similar residuals and calculated fluxes.
-Of note, the Python fit does not contain a dust feature at 5.27 µm while the IDL fit does.
-Additionally, both the Python and IDL fit do not contain a dust feature at 14.04 µm.
+Of note, the output of the Python version of PAHFIT fit did not contain a dust feature at 5.27 µm (DF0 **amp** = 0) while the IDL fit did.
+Additionally, both the Python and IDL PAHFIT outputs did not contain a dust feature at 14.04 µm.

 .. image:: NGC2023_pixel_37_21.png

 Contrastingly, the graphs of pixel [37, 21] represent more dissimilar IDL and Python fits.
-Interestingly, in this case, the Python fit did not contain dust features for 5.27 and 5.70 µm.
-Conversely, while it did contain the 5.70 µm feature, the IDL fit did not contain the 10.68 µm dust feature.
+Interestingly, in this case, the Python PAHFIT output did not contain dust features for 5.27 and 5.70 µm.
+Conversely, while it did contain the 5.70 µm feature, the IDL PAHFIT output did not contain the 10.68 µm dust feature.

 In general, for NGC 2023, spectrum fitting seemed to be the least accurate below 6 µm and above 14 µm.
 Further, the spectrum fit around 11 µm does not always